 The University Company's operations are not exposed to significant currency risk as most of its transactions are transacted in Singapore Dollar.
-The University Company's exposure to currency risk arises principally from its investments denominated in foreign currencies, such as United States Dollar ("USD"), Euro, Great Britain Pound, Australian Dollar and Japanese Yen.
+The University Company's exposure to currency risk arises principally from its investments denominated in foreign currencies including United States Dollar ("USD") and Euro.
 Its main exposure to foreign currency risk for these investments is the USD.